This article will detail how to configure an IPv4 only router and secure it with PF firewall.

 Edit /etc/pf.conf

 Note: When PF loads the ruleset into memory it automatically appends keep state to all valid pass rules.
-If the rule is a TCP pass rule then flags S/SA keep state is appended instead.
+If the rule is a TCP pass rule then flags S/SA keep state is appended.
 For example:

-pass in on $ext_if proto tcp from any to any port http
+pass in on $ext_if proto tcp to port http

 is written into memory as: